 There is no question that the teen years present challenges for most parents, and particularly for those with teens with diabetes.
-As one community member so rightly points out, “these are years when trying to fit in or appear ‘normal’ are very important, and diabetic care sometimes gets in the way.”
+A common sentiment from parents are that these are years when trying to fit in or appear ‘normal’ are very important, and diabetic care sometimes gets in the way.
+So here are some tips to help you through this journey.

 Many parents have found the key to getting through the teen years lies in ‘supported’ independence.
 This means encouraging a young person’s gradual move to independence, while ensuring that supports are in place.
 These supports should remain available throughout the journey.